 Our Vice President, Operations, Christiano Butler, joined us in May 2006.
 Mr. Butler's initial compensation, including base salary and stock option package, was primarily based upon such factors as his considerable relevant prior business experience and the Company's overall compensation philosophy.
-In 2006, Mr. Butler received an annual base salary of \$140,000 and a stock option grant consisting of 40,000 shares of common stock at an exercise price of \$7.60 per share.
+In 2006, Mr. Butler received a stock option grant consisting of 40,000 shares of common stock at an exercise price of \$7.60 per share.
 In accordance with our policy, these options were priced at the closing price on the date of grant as determined by the compensation committee.
-As is consistent throughout our executive ranks, Mr. Butler's options vest both over time and with the attainment of several corporate-wide milestones, as follows: 2,000 options vested immediately upon hiring: 8,000 options vesting annually over a period of four years, 15,000 shares vesting upon the completion of the pivotal trial of MelaFind® (which was completed in September 2008), and 15,000 shares vesting upon the FDA's approval of our PMA application for MelaFind®.
-In 2007, Mr. Butler's base salary was increased to \$144,200 and he received a \$14,000 discretionary cash bonus.
-In addition, in 2007, Mr. Butler received a stock option grant of 10,000 shares of common stock at an exercise price of \$4.50 per share, priced on the date of grant as determined by the compensation committee.
-These options vest upon the attainment of the following corporate-wide milestones: 5,000 shares vesting upon the delivery of the first commercial version of MelaFind® and 5,000 shares vesting upon the delivery of manufacturing targets for MelaFind® (which milestone was met during 2008).
+As is consistent throughout our executive ranks, Mr. Butler's options vest both over time and with the attainment of several corporate-wide milestones, as follows: 2,000 options vested immediately upon hiring; 8,000 options vesting annually over a period of four years, 15,000 shares vesting upon the completion of the pivotal trial of MelaFind®, and 15,000 shares vesting upon the FDA's approval of our PMA application for MelaFind®.
+In 2007 Mr. Butler received a stock option grant of 10,000 shares of common stock at an exercise price of \$4.50 per share, priced on the date of grant as determined by the compensation committee.
+These options vest upon the attainment of the following corporate-wide milestones: 5,000 shares vesting upon the delivery of the first commercial version of MelaFind® and 5,000 shares vesting upon the delivery of manufacturing targets for MelaFind®.
 Effective March 1, 2008, and in accordance with the Company's pay-for-performance plan and for the additional responsibilities commensurate with his promotion to Vice President, Operations, Mr. Butler's base salary was increased to \$160,200 and he received a \$17,500 discretionary cash bonus for 2008.
 In August 2009, in accordance with the Company's pay-for-performance plan, Mr. Butler received a base salary increase to \$165,400, effective as of March 1, 2009, and was awarded a discretionary bonus of \$20,000.
 In addition, in August 2009 Mr. Butler received a stock option grant of 12,000 shares of common stock at an exercise price of \$7.54, priced on the date of the grant as determined by the compensation committee.
 Of these options, 4,000 have vested and the remaining 8,000 will vest in increments of 4,000 shares each on commercial launch of MelaFind® and on placement of one hundred commercial MelaFind® systems.
+In May 2010, in accordance with the Company's pay-for-performance plan, Mr. Butler received a base salary increase to \$175,000, effective as of March 1, 2010.
+Mr. Butler was awarded a discretionary bonus of \$10,000 in 2010.
+In 2010, Mr. Butler also received an option grant for the purchase of 7,500 shares of our common stock at an exercise price of \$6.38, the closing price on the day of the grant, with vesting as follows: 1,875 shares vest annually over a period of five years and 5,625 shares vest upon placement of the first 200 MelaFind® commercial systems.

-Based on its own internal analysis, the compensation committee concluded that Mr. Butler's total compensation for 2009 fit within the Company's overall objectives and philosophy with respect to executive compensation.
+Based on its own internal analysis, the compensation committee concluded that Mr. Butler's total compensation for 2010 fit within the Company's overall objectives and philosophy with respect to executive compensation.
+Mr. Butler has since resigned as an executive officer of the Company effective January 3, 2011.

-GRANTS OF PLAN-BASED AWARDS FOR YEAR ENDED DECEMBER 31, 2009
+GRANTS OF PLAN-BASED AWARDS FOR YEAR ENDED DECEMBER 31, 2010

-The following table sets forth each grant of an award made to a named executive officer during our fiscal year ended December 31, 2009 under our 2005 Plan.
+The following table sets forth each grant of an award made to a named executive officer during our fiscal year ended December 31, 2010 under our 2005 Plan.